How to connect and use a mouse with your iPhone

 Step 1: Connect the mouse to your iPhone

-Note: Some mice are designed to work with only one device (computer, tablet, or phone) at a time.
-So, if you don’t see it in iPhone Bluetooth Settings, forget the mouse from its previously connected device or reset it.
+Important: Some mice are designed to work with only one device (such as a computer, tablet, or phone) at a time.
+If you don’t see it in iPhone Bluetooth Settings, forget the mouse from its previously connected device, or reset it.

 Step 2: Turn on AssistiveTouch

-It’s mandatory to switch on AssistiveTouch on the iPhone before you can use the connected or paired mouse.
+It’s mandatory to enable AssistiveTouch on the iPhone before you can use a connected or paired mouse.

-Your mouse is ready to be used on your iPhone.
+Your mouse is now ready for use on your iPhone.
 In most cases, the left mouse button should do a single click/tap.
-And if your mouse has a scroll wheel, it should also work.
+And if your mouse has a scroll wheel, it should work as well.
+However, if they don’t work, see Step 3 below.

 1) Go to iPhone Settings > Accessibility > Touch > AssistiveTouch.

-2) Now, tap Devices under the Pointer Devices heading and tap your connected mouse.
+2) Tap Devices under the Pointer Devices heading and tap your connected mouse.

-4) It will show a popup saying, “Customize Button.
-Press a button on your pointer device to choose an action.”
-Don’t tap Cancel.
-Just press one of the mouse buttons on the connected mouse, and now your iPhone will show a list of system actions you can configure this mouse button to do.
+Just press one of the physical mouse buttons on the connected mouse, and now your iPhone will display a long list of actions you can map this mouse button to do.

-5) I’ve set the left mouse button to do a Single-Tap (one finger tap) and the right mouse button to do a Long Press (touch & hold).
-If you have a mouse like the Logitech MX Master with more than two buttons, you can repeat steps 3 and 4 and configure all mouse keys to different actions.
+I’ve set the left mouse button to do a Single-Tap (one finger tap) and the right mouse button to do a Long Press (touch & hold).
+If you’ve a mouse like the Logitech MX Master with more than two buttons, you can repeat steps 3 and 4 and configure all mouse keys to different actions.
+To delete a mapped key, just swipe left on it and hit Delete.

 You can also tweak other options from the AssistiveTouch settings screen.